GFlechas/BE.A-Mentor-GPT-Methodology/README.md

 ## Introduction

-**BE.AMentor** leverages the power of OpenAI's custom GPT to assist practitioners in the building energy modeling field.
+**BE.AMentor** leverages the power of OpenAI custom GPTs to assist practitioners in the building energy modeling field.
 By incorporating quantitative data from open-source datasets, including DOE's prototype buildings, our custom GPT provides accurate and contextually relevant responses.

 ## Features